-Caring for our employees also extends to their family members.
-Childcare bonus, capped at 2 children, is given to all staff whose child is 12 years old and below.
-Wong Fong believes working hand in hand in the spirit of mutual respect is vital to the firm.
+As part of our commitment to staff welfare, we also provide childcare bonus, capped at 2 children, to all staff with children 12 years and younger.
 To promote communications between employees, department heads are encouraged to form team bonding activities at least once per calendar year.